 The author would again like to pose the questions that this and the previous entire poses.
-I. Were these entires carried by Waghorn's service ?
-If why no cachet ?
-If not, how were they carried (especially the Suez-Alexandria portion) and if there was an adequate overland mail service, as the transit time indicates, why would a service like Waghorn's be needed ?
+1. Were these entires carried by Waghorn's service?
+If carried (especially the Suez-Alexandria portion) and if there was an adequate overland mail service, as the transit time indicates, why would a service like Waghorn's be needed?
 If anyone has any ideas on the subject please address the writer as follows:

-KENNETH PIERCE - Director of Systems City of Hope Medical Center 1500 E. Duarte Road, Duarte, Ca., 91010
+KENNETH PIERCE - Director of Systems

+City of Hope Medical Center

+1500 E. Duarte Road, Duarte, Ca., 91010

-BIBLIOGRAPHY and REFERENCES:
+BIBLIO GRAPHY and REFERENCES: